rcarrata/ns-gitops/README.md

 gitea-db-1-h8w65    1/1     Running     0          3m48s
 ```

-# Due to https://github.com/go-gitea/gitea/issues/5376 issue is not possible to generate first user
+NOTE: Due to https://github.com/go-gitea/gitea/issues/5376 issue is not possible to generate first user by api
-# by api

 * Generate a gitea-admin with admin privileges: